TiffanyNwanne/AV-Health-Low-Back-Pain-LBP-Treatment-Optimization-Analysis/README.md

 **Key Stakeholder Questions:**

-1. What is the average time to approval?
+1. What is the average time for approval?
 2. What percentage of cases were denied?
 3. How does approval time vary by procedure code or provider type?
 4. What percentage of patients received conservative care prior to the requested procedure?